lafpinheiro/my-static-web-app/README.md

+# My comments:

+Hi!
+This is part of an exercice from Microsoft to deploy a Ract static web app and its APIs to Azure, using github actions whenever a commit is done on the master branch.
+Here is the excercice: https://docs.microsoft.com/pt-br/learn/modules/publish-app-service-static-web-app-api/ The repository is based on the template provided in https://github.com/johnpapa/swa-workshop.
+My running solution can be found here: https://static-web-app-01.lafpinheiro.com/

 # Static Web Apps

 This repository contains apps that can be used with as a starting point for some MS Learn Modules. because everyone has their own preference for their JavaScript frameworks/library, you can choose which one you prefer.